jdc20181/EmployeeTrack/README.md

 #Coming soon!

 This project is in development, and it may be a while.
 But if you want the pricing to be guaranteed, as it could change, then you can [contact](mailto:jdc20181@gmail.com) me.
 In Subject line put Coming Soon Offer

+#Beta Testing to start in July

+If you wish to participate, at no cost (a small fee for premium license) - You can fill out [this](https://goo.gl/forms/wCqyT6ajVLONZc7y2) form.

+Please allow up to 72-hours for a response - Please be sure to give a correct contact email.